docker-archive/classicswarm/docs/install-w-machine.md

  - Docker Machine: To deploy virtual machines that run Docker Engine.
  - VirtualBox: To host the virtual machines deployed from Docker Machine.
- - Docker Client: To connect from your local computer to the Docker Engines on the VMs and issue docker commands to create the Swarm.
+ - Docker Client: To connect from your local computer to the Docker Engines on the VMs and issue docker commands to manage the Swarm.

 The following sections provide more information on each of these tools.
 The rest of the document uses the abbreviation, VM, for virtual machine.

-## Create three VMs running Docker Engine
+## Verify that Docker Machine works

-Here, you use Docker Machine to provision three VMs running Docker Engine.

 1. Open a terminal on your computer.
-Use Docker Machine to list any VMs in VirtualBox.
+Use Docker Machine to list any existing VMs in VirtualBox.

 		$ docker-machine ls
 		NAME         ACTIVE   DRIVER       STATE     URL                         SWARM